Computer

 This was a phoneme-based speech synthesizer IC used in arcade games, amateur radio stuff & much more.
 SC-01 was the first one.

-Herb Caen in the San Francisco Chronicle (Wiki) would mention the sign for Bay City Screw & Bolt (Wiki).
+Herb Caen, writing in the San Francisco Chronicle (Wiki), would mention the sign for Bay City Screw & Bolt (Wiki) and this company name reminds me of it.

 3836717 Speech synthesizer responsive to a digital command input, R Gagnon, Scitronix Corp, 1974-09-17, - - 32 phonemes